-- (b) In Area 2, the halibut fishing season shall commence at 1800 hours of the 1st day of May and terminate at 1800 hours on a date to be determined and announced under paragraph (b) of Section 4 of these regulations, or at 1800 hours of the 15th day of September, whichever is earlier. - (c) In Area 3A, the halibut fishing season shall commence at 1800 hours of the 1st day of May and terminate at 1800 hours on a date to be determined and announced under paragraph (b) of Section 4 of these regulations, or at 1800 hours on the 15th day of October, whichever is earlier. - (d) In Area 3B South, the halibut fishing season shall commence at 1800 hours of the 12th day of April and terminate at 1800 hours on a date to be determined and announced under paragraph (b) of Section 4 of these regulations, or at 1800 hours of the 15th day of October, whichever is earlier. - (e) In Area 3B Northeast, the halibut fishing season shall commence at 1500 hours of the 25th day of March and terminate at 1800 hours of the 20th day of June. - (f) In Area 3B Northwest, the halibut fishing season shall commence at 1500 hours of the 25th day of March and terminate at 1800 hours of the 15th day of November. - (g) In Area 3B North Triangle, the halibut fishing season shall commence at 1500 hours of the 4th day of April and terminate at 1800 hours of the 11th day of April. - (h) All hours of opening and closing of areas in this section and other sections of these regulations shall be Pacific Standard Time, except in Area 3B Northeast, Area 3B Northwest and in Area 3B North Triangle where they shall be local standard time.
+(b) In Area 2, the halibut fishing season shall commence at 1800 hours of the 1st day of May and terminate at 1800 hours on a date to be determined and announced under paragraph (b) of Section 4 of these regulations, or at 1800 hours of the 15th day of September, whichever is earlier.

+(c) In Area 3A, the halibut fishing season shall commence at 1800 hours of the 1st day of May and terminate at 1800 hours on a date to be determined and announced under paragraph (b) of Section 4 of these regulations, or at 1800 hours on the 15th day of October, whichever is earlier.

+(d) In Area 3B South, the halibut fishing season shall commence at 1800 hours of the 6th day of April and terminate at 1800 hours on a date to be determined and announced under paragraph (b) of Section 4 of these regulations, or at 1800 hours of the 15th day of October, whichever is earlier.

+(e) In Area 3B North, the halibut fishing season shall commence at 1800 hours of the 25th day of March and terminate at 1800 hours of the 15th day of October.

+(f) In Area 3B North Triangle, the halibut fishing season shall commence at 1800 hours of the 25th day of March and terminate at 1800 hours on a date to be determined and announced under paragraph (b) of Section 4 of these regulations, or at 1800 hours of the 15th day of October, whichever is earlier.

+(g) All hours of opening and closing of areas in this section and other sections of these regulations shall be Pacific Standard Time, except in Area 3B North and in Area 3B North Triangle where they shall be local standard time.